 The Board of Directors is responsible for overseeing the conduct of the business of the Company and supervising management, who are responsible for the daily conduct of the business of the Company.
 The Board of Directors is currently comprised of nine directors.
 A director is "independent" within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110") if he or she does not have any direct or indirect material relationship with the Company which, in the view of the Board of Directors, could reasonably interfere with the exercise of the member's independent judgement.
 In addition, under NI 52-110, certain individuals are deemed to have a "material relationship" with the Company, including any individual whose immediate family member is, or has recently been, an executive officer of the Company.

-Based on the foregoing definition, the Board had 4 independent directors and 4 directors who are not independent at December 31, 2011 and had 4 independent directors and 5 directors who are not independent at May 11, 2012:
+Based on the foregoing definition, the Board had 5 independent directors and 5 directors who are not independent at December 31, 2012:

-Independent Status of Directors Name Management Independent Not Independent Reason for Non-Independent Status Julian Hammond (1) √ √ Mr. Hammond is the Deputy Chief Executive Officer, Chief Commercial Officer and an Executive Director of Tethys Russ Hammond √ Mr. Hammond is the father of Julian Hammond, the Deputy Chief Executive Officer, Chief Commercial Officer and Executive Director of Tethys Piers Johnson √ N/A Elizabeth Landles √ Ms. Landles is Chief Administrative Officer, Corporate Secretary and Executive Director of Tethys Peter Lilley ✓ N/A Bernard Murphy ✓ V Mr. Murphy is the Chief Financial Officer and Finance Director of Tethys James Rawls ✓ N/A Marcus Rhodes ✓ N/A Dr. David Robson √ √ Dr. Robson is the President, Chief Executive Officer and Executive Director of Tethys
+Independence Status of Directors Name Management Independent Not Independent Reason for Non-Independent Status Julian Hammond √ √ Mr. Hammond is Chief Executive Officer of Tethys Russ Hammond √ Mr. Hammond is the father of Julian Hammond, Chief Executive Officer and Chief Commercial Officer of Tethys Piers Johnson ✓ N/A Zalmay Khalilzad ✓ N/A Elizabeth Landles ✓ ✓ Ms. Landles is Chief Administrative Officer and Corporate Secretary of Tethys Peter Lilley ✓ N/A Bernard Murphy √ √ Mr. Murphy is the Chief Financial Officer and Finance Director of Tethys James Rawls ✓ N/A Marcus Rhodes ✓ N/A Dr. David Robson √ ✓ Dr. Robson is the President of Tethys

-Notes: (1) On January 17, 2012, Mr. Julian Hammond was appointed to the Board of Directors of the Company.
-Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the Board Committees detailed below.
+- On January 17, 2012, Mr. Julian Hammond was appointed to the Board of Directors of the Company.
+Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the other Board Committees detailed below. - On July 6, 2012, Ambassador Zalmay Khalilzad was appointed to the Board of Directors of the Company.
+Ambassador Khalilzad has also been appointed as chairman of the Strategic Risk Committee.

 Although the Board of Directors is not comprised of a majority of independent directors, the Board has concluded that the Board of Directors has functioned and can continue to function independently as required.
-The independent members of the Board of Directors do not hold regularly scheduled meetings at which the non-independent directors and members of management are not in attendance, however, the Board is encouraged to hold such meetings in order to facilitate the exercise of the directors' independent judgement.
-In addition, the Board holds "in-camera" sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.
+The independent members of the Board of Directors do not hold regularly scheduled meetings at which the non-independent directors and members of management are not in attendance.
+However, the Board is encouraged to hold such meetings in order to facilitate the exercise of the directors' independent judgement.
+In addition, the Board holds "in-camera"

+sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.

-The Chairman of the Board of Directors, Dr. Robson, is not an independent director as he is the President and Chief Executive Officer of the Company.
+The Chairman of the Board of Directors, Dr. Robson, is not an independent director as he is the President of the Company.
 In order to provide leadership for the independent directors, the Board encourages communication among the independent directors with the Vice Chairman, Peter Lilley, being the leading independent director providing guidance to the other independent directors.
 Although the independent directors do not hold regularly scheduled meetings, the independent directors do hold meetings from time to time as requested by any independent director.
-In 2011, Peter Lilley chaired one meeting of the independent directors.
+In 2012, Peter Lilley chaired one meeting of the independent directors.